ralvescosta/poc_reactjs_testing_library/README.md

 The architecture was proposed in order to facilitate the construction of automated testes.

-Where an adaptation of the MVVM standard is proposed.
+Where an adaptation of the MVVM standard.